dlevesque1980/cast/README.md

 This Flutter plugin is very new and unfinished.
 More to come.
 The example app do it all.
 1. Discover the chromecast device with the chromecast button.
-2. Tap on the device and It will play a video.
+2. Choose which video you want to play and hit the play button
-3. Disconnect.
+3. You can play, pause, resume and Disconnect.
-4. If you leave the app, It will remove the callback event and when you resume It put back the event.
+4. There is and event to know when the media is finished.